-I own a mobile home.
+I own a mobile/manufactured home.
 Do I still qualify for your Home Repair Service?

 Our work on mobile homes is limited to accessibility construction such as ramps and handrails.
 We do not do work on repairing or weatherizing mobile homes themselves.